 |Early maincrop potatoes||From late March||45cm (18") apart||75cm (30") apart||15 weeks from planting|

 |Maincrop potatoes||From late March||45cm (18") apart||75cm (30") apart||20 weeks from planting|

 |Second cropping potatoes||Early August||30cm (12") apart||60cm (24") apart||11 weeks from planting|

-Maincrop varieties are usually left for at least two weeks after the leaves and haulms (stems) have withered, to allow the skins to set.
+Maincrop varieties are best left in the ground for at least two weeks after the leaves and haulms (stems) wither, to allow the skins to set.
 Cut down the stems with secateurs to just above soil level as the leaves wither and yellow, or if they show signs of blight.

+In the UK, second cropping potatoes are best planted outdoors in early August and no later than the end of August.
+If planting in a protected environment like a polytunnel or greenhouse, you can delay planting by a week or so but, to avoid disappointing results, you must have done it by the end of the first week of September.

 After harvesting, leave the tubers on the soil surface for a few hours to dry and cure the skin.
-Once dry store them in paper or hessian sacks in a dark, cool but frost free place.
-Avoid storing in polythene bags as potatoes will 'sweat' and rot.

-In the UK, second cropping potatoes are best planted outdoors in early August and no later than he end of August.
-If planting in a protected environment (e.g. in a polytunnel or greenhouse) planting can be delayed by a week or so but must be planted by the end of the first week of September.

-After harvesting, set the tubers out in a dry, well ventilated position for a few hours to dry and cure the skin.
-Once dry store them in paper or hessian potato sacks in a dark, cool but frost free place.
+Once dry, store them in paper sacks in a dark, cool but frost free place.
 Avoid storing in polythene bags as potatoes will 'sweat' and rot.

 Now you know how to plant and grow your own potatoes, all you need to do is decide which varieties to go for.
 With the right preparation and care, a mouthwatering pile of hot buttered spuds is yours for the taking.
 Find the links to all our potato how-to guides in one place at our potato hub page.